GirishGuntuku/test/myFile.md

 # microservices architecture, services are fine-grained and the protocols are lightweight.
 The benefit of
 - decomposing an application into different smaller services is that it improves modularity.
 This makes the
 <<<<<<< HEAD
-- application easier to understand, develop, test, and maintain become more resilient to architecture erosion.[1]
+- application easier to understand, develop, test, and maintain dgthdgbd become more resilient to architecture erosion.[1]

 - parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective